 Fees & Payment

 The fingerprinting processing fee is $10 for the first card and $5 for each additional card.
-This fee must be paid at the Records Section prior to fingerprinting.
+This fee must be paid by cash or check at the Records Section prior to fingerprinting.

 Persons petitioning for a court-ordered expungement of their criminal record must have their fingerprints taken by the Records Section after they have filed their petition and received a copy of their charge and disposition.